pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 g likes the 2nd but not the 1st   =>   💚 g picks a token it likes
 ```

-Do you see how, in 3 of the 4 situations, le LLM ends up emitting a token `g` preferred?
-Thus, the expected ratio is pushed up towards 75% -- pretty high!
+Do you see how, in 3 of the 4 situations, the LLM ends up emitting a token `g` preferred?
+Thus the expected ratio is pushed up towards 75% -- pretty high!

 ---